-Microchipping is suspended at this time due to Covid-19
+Microchipping services at our facility are suspended at this time due to Covid-19.

 Washoe County Regional Animal Services believes that microchipping is your pet's best chance of being returned home should it ever become lost or stolen.
 Microchipped pets can be scanned in the field and returned to their homes without ever having to be brought into the shelter.

 WCRAS uses HomeAgain microchips and more information for these microchips can be found on the HomeAgain website.